 A violation of the Standards of Academic Integrity could result in academic consequences.
-Please see the Student Handbook for details on the procedures in cases of a violation of Harrisburg University's Standards of Academic Integrity.
+Please see the Student Handbook for details about academic conduct and the procedures in cases of a violation of Harrisburg University's Standards of Academic Integrity.

 Disciplinary/Academic Dismissal